trufflesuite/truffle/packages/truffle-core/README.md

 }
 ```

-Let's look at the three main objects, starting with `rpc`.
+Let's look at the three main objects within this configuration, starting with `rpc`.

 ##### RPC Configuration